 - July 1st for fall semester.

 - December 1st for spring semester.

-- Transfer, Readmit, and New, incoming students should speak with their Admissions Counselor if they believe they meet one or more of the exceptions to the residency requirement.
+- Transfer, readmit, and new, incoming students should speak with Housing and Residence Life staff if they believe they meet one or more of the exceptions to the residency requirement.

 Averett does not provide student options for married or family housing.
 Our traditional housing options are unavailable to students entering Averett for the first time that are 23 years of age or older.
-Students who are enrolled part-time (less than 12 credit hours) are not eligible to reside on campus unless approved by the Director of Housing and Residence Life.
+Students who are enrolled part-time (less than 12 credit hours) are not eligible to reside on campus unless approved by the Housing and Residence Life.
 Any inquiries about Averett University's residency requirement should be directed to the Office of Housing and Residence Life by emailing hrl@averett.edu.